The Armenian and the Armenian: The excerpt

 "The Armenian and the Armenian" is best known for its last two paragraphs, in which Saroyan "unleashes emotional energy and praises the Armenians' ability to survive as a nation".
 The original text reads as follows:

-Misquotation

 The quote is often modified; commonly, the phrase "see if they will not create a New Armenia" is added at the end.
 It remains unclear under what circumstances it was added.
 In 2020 the William Saroyan House Museum noted that Saroyan never said those words and the misquotation originated from a 1982 poster and asked to quote the "original, powerful Saroyanesque paragraph."

 Significance and usage

 Over the years, this excerpt has become of symbolic significance in the Armenian diaspora, which was formed, primarily, as a result of the genocide.
 Various authors, including English travel writer Philip Marsden, Israeli writer Yoram Kaniuk, American playwright David Mamet, Iranian-born Armenian-American academic Vartan Gregorian, French military writer Gérard Chaliand, Armenian-American criminal defense lawyer Mark Geragos, Armenian-American journalist Stephen Kurkjian, and others have quoted it in their works.

 In 2008, California state senators Dave Cogdill and Joe Simitian, along with California assemblymen Greg Aghazarian, Juan Arambula, Paul Krekorian, and Michael Villines proposed a bill which "would designate the year 2008 as the William Saroyan Year".
 In the statement, "The Armenian and the Armenian" was described as "an especially stirring declaration of solidarity...
 The words evoke notes of grief, rage, resilience, and rebirth, in relation to Armenian cultural and social life."